ai-rio/QuoteKit/README.md

 Follow these steps when you're ready to go live:

 1. Activate your Stripe account and set the dashboard to live mode
-1. Repeat the steps above to create a Stripe webhook in live mode, this time using your live url
+2. Repeat the steps above to create a Stripe webhook in live mode, this time using your live url
-1. Update Vercel env variables with your live Stripe pk, sk, and whsec
+3. Update Vercel env variables with your live Stripe pk, sk, and whsec
-1. After Vercel has redeployed with your new env variables, run the fixture command using your Stripe sk
+4. After Vercel has redeployed with your new env variables, run the fixture command using your Stripe sk

----

-## Support

-If you need help with the setup, or developing in the codebase, feel free to reach out to me on Twitter [@kolbysisk](https://twitter.com/KolbySisk) - I'm always happy to help.

-## Contribute

-PRs are always welcome.

 ---